BIG SANTA ANITA CANYON

 The best part of living in Los Angeles is getting out!
 Nothing against the city, but with consistently great weather (albeit dangerously dry) and such a diverse mosaic of destinations within a day’s drive, it’s hard to sit still in Santa Monica.
 While Yosemite, Joshua Tree and Big Sur are all world class destinations, there are an abundance of micro-adventures closer afield, some right within city limits.
 Big Santa Anita Canyon is one of those places, filled with history, adventure and scenery.

 The forty years straddling the turn of the twentieth century was known as Los Angeles’s “Golden Age of hiking”.
-Angelenos, dwelling in the expanding metropolis between the Santa Monica and San Gabriel Mountains were inspired to climb out of the basin and into the alpine for exercise, air and a relationship with nature.
-Mountain resorts were built, mimicking those of the European Alps and tracks were run up rugged slopes to whisk weekenders straight from Union Station to the lofty mountain lodges.
+Angelenos, dwelling in the expanding metropolis between the Santa Monica and the San Gabriel Mountains were inspired to climb out of the basin and into the alpine for exercise, air and a relationship with nature.
+Mountain resorts were built, mimicking those of the European Alps and funicular tracks were run up rugged slopes to whisk weekenders straight from Union Station to the lofty mountain lodges.

 One of the most popular enclaves of its time was Big Santa Anita Canyon.
 The first cabin was built in 1898, forty years after gold was discovered in the canyon's river.
 By the end of the 1920’s there were 350 small cabins speckled up the shady canyon.
 Toward the top sat Sturtevant Camp, a charming retreat along the river with several cabins, a tennis court, a giant hall for parties and a big oak deck for outdoor dancing.
 The camp exists to this day and while much its vivaciousness has faded, its charm lives on.